Updated: November 7, 2025

 Best Insurance for Startup Business: Bottom Line

-Simply Business is the best insurer for startup business insurance, while it also offers the cheapest option overall.
+Simply Business is the best insurer for startup business insurance, and it offers the cheapest option overall.
 We also recommend getting quotes from The Hartford and Nationwide.
-For the best deal, talk to agents, research providers and pricing, and compare multiple quotes side by side.

 Startup Business Insurance: FAQ